vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 > ***NOTE:*** _You should remove the External tag for the notification email.
 To do so, run the cmdlet `Set-ExternalInOutlook -AllowList @{Add="attacksimulationtraining.com"}` by using the Exchange Online PowerShell module.
 You can also use **Tenant notifcations** to change the content or from address._

-The link will take the user to the Defender portal to complete the courses.
+The link will take the user to the Defender portal to complete the courses at `https://security.microsoft.com/trainingassignments`.

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-6.png)